jfpettit/old_jfpettit.github.io_old/_drafts/2019-10-30-diving-deep-into-policy-gradients.md

 # What are policy gradients

 Policy gradients are a class of methods used to tackle RL problems.
-They work by finding a function which determines what actions to take at each step in the RL environment.
+They work by finding a function determines what actions to take at each step in an RL environment.
+A learned policy gradient can be stochastic or deterministic.

+## Stochastic vs. Deterministic policy gradients

+A stochastic policy gradient learns a distribution over actions given a current state.
+This is written as:

+$$ p(a | s) =